pangratz/ember-memento/README.md

     ...
 }

-// get the number of steps which can be reverted var numOfPossibleUndos = obj.get('undoCount');
+// get the number of steps which can be undone var numOfPossibleUndos = obj.get('undoCount');
 ```